akaizn-junior/jampass/README.md

 Jampass looks at file names for clues on how to handle a file.

-- "-" dash/loop token (only considered if the first character of a file name)
+- "-" dash/loop token (only considered if first character of a file name)
 - "_" undercore/slash token (only considered if inside dynamic key tokens)
 - "[" and "]" dynamic keys tokens (enclose dynamic keys that will be read from funneled data), for example a slug.